hepplerj/cv/web-cv.md

 Co-host, [The First Draft Podcast](http://www.fiddly.fm/firstdraft/), with Elijah Meeks and Paul Zenke, 2014--2016.

+### Select Academic Software

+"Superfundr: An R data package on U.S. Superfund sites," R package (2019--*present*): <https://github.com/hepplerj/superfundr/>

 ### Reviews

 Review essay, "Mobile Digital Public History," in *International Public History* (forthcoming).

-Review of Trevor Owens, *The Theory and Craft of Digital Preservation* (Johns Hopkins University Press), in *The Public Historian* (forthcoming).
+Review of Trevor Owens, *The Theory and Craft of Digital Preservation* (Johns Hopkins University Press), in *The Public Historian* (May 2020). <https://doi-org.leo.lib.unomaha.edu/10.1525/tph.2020.42.2.160>

-Review of Walter Nugent, *Color Coded: Party Politics in the American West, 1950-2016* (University of Oklahoma Press), in *South Dakota History* (forthcoming).
+Review of Walter Nugent, *Color Coded: Party Politics in the American West, 1950-2016* (University of Oklahoma Press), in *South Dakota History* (April 2020).

 Review of Pamela Riney-Kehrberg, *The Nature of Childhood: An Environmental History of Growing Up in America since 1865* (University Press of Kansas), in *Middle West Review* (Spring 2019). <https://doi.org/10.1353/mwr.2019.0030>